shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/README.md

 stop the sensors from reading by selecting the INACTIVE run state.

-3. On the [behaviors](http://localhost:8080/web-admin/behaviors.html) page, use the Upload From File button to upload all of the use case behaviors to the gateway.
+3. On the [behaviors](http://localhost:8080/web-admin/behaviors.html) page, use the Upload From File button to upload all of the use case behaviors to the controller.
 The behavior files can be found at ~/projects/rsp-sw-toolkit-gw/examples/use-cases/retail/DevkitRetailBehavior*.json.

-    These __MUST__ be loaded to the gateway __BEFORE__ the cluster configuration because the cluster file references those behavior ids, and the behaviors must already be known by the gateway.
+    These __MUST__ be loaded to the controller __BEFORE__ the cluster configuration because the cluster file references those behavior ids, and the behaviors must already be known by the controller.
 Otherwise the loading of the cluster configuration file will fail validation.

 4. Upload the __edited__  (see Prerequistes) cluster configuration file using the